binarynoise/AutomaticAdvancedSettingsExpander/README.md

 Please report where it stops working so that I can edit the minSdkVersion or add missing classes.

-This is an xposed module [part of the LSPosed Module Repo](https://github.com/Xposed-Modules-Repo/de.binarynoise.automaticadvancedsettingsexpander) or in the LSPsed App.
+This is an Xposed module [part of the LSPosed Module Repo](https://github.com/Xposed-Modules-Repo/de.binarynoise.automaticadvancedsettingsexpander) or in the LSPosed App.

 | before | after |
 |--------|-------|